What is the Meaning Behind Urns?

-The color yellow may allude to the first house you bought with your partner, or the color of a loved-one’s hair.
-You may wish to preserve this association by choosing a memorial urn in the exact shade that would encode and stimulate these memories.
-Black might reflect the pressed tuxedo worn at a wedding, or the formal dress of someone who was a professional musician.
+The color yellow may allude to the first house you bought with your partner or the color of a loved one's hair.
+Black might reflect the pressed tuxedo worn at a wedding or the formal dress of someone who was a professional musician.
+You may wish to preserve these associations by choosing a memorial urn in the exact shade that would encode and stimulate these memories.
+Suddenly this yellow urn could become more than just a beautiful ceramic memorial, and this black urn might help you capture the memory of joy from a momentous occasion.

 An Urns Material Language

 Another language to explore when choosing an urn is that of material selection.
 Cremation urns can be made out of almost anything imaginable.
-Each material has qualities that may speak to an element in one’s life story.
-Perhaps your sweetie loved the ocean and a mother of pearl urn seems like the best way to honor her memory.
+Each material has qualities that may speak to an element in one’s life story and influence an urn’s meaning.
+Perhaps your sweetie loved the ocean, and a mother of pearl urn seems like the best way to honor her memory.
 Or, for an environmentally conscious friend, a biodegradable Himalayan salt urn could feel spot on.

 When trying to choose an appropriate color or material for a memorial urn, close your eyes and allow vivid memories to surface.
 Think of your loved one’s hobbies, home or recreational interests – did he always wear a certain color?
 Did she furnish a home in a traditional or contemporary style?
 Take some notes for later use.
 This may help to solidify associations and help you choose the perfect memorial vessel to embrace your loved one’s story.